Skip to Content

 Operational implication:

-• If you enable this, review Hub -> Admin -> Invites periodically so you can see which member-created links are active and whether their join outcomes still match the hub’s moderation posture.
+• Review Hub -> Admin -> Invites periodically so you can see which member-created links are active and whether their join outcomes still match the hub’s moderation posture.

 Hub Settings Join Page Appearance